TuneClone Audio Converter Software

 Convert any music format to unprotected MP3 via virtual CD burning

 The M4P music files you purchased from iTunes store is protected by DRM, they could not be played without iTunes, iPod, iPhone etc Apple's product.
-So you could NOT edit.
-You could NOT even use them in your Flash project directly too.
-You need some software to convert the protected M4P music file to unprotected MP3, WAV etc first, then use the loadSound function to load the MP3 files.
+So you could NOT play them under Linux too.
+You need some software to convert the protected M4P music file to unprotected MP3, WAV etc first, then you can play the mp3 files with your Linux box.

 TuneClone is such a software to convert the M4P music file to MP3, WAV easily.
-You can click here to download TuneClone and convert them to MP3 files before importing to your Pinnacle project.
+You can click here to download TuneClone and convert them to MP3 files and play the music files under Linux OS.
 [Read more guide...]

 TuneClone uses a virtual CD burning technology to simulate the burning and ripping process and can convert M4P files to MP3 without any CD-R disc and do this work quickly.
 TuneClone installs a virtual CD-RW, it helps you burn any unprotected or DRM protected M4P, M4a, WMA music files onto the virtual CD, rips tracks on the virtual CD, encodes tracks onto MP3, WAV or WMA music files.
 It can repeat this audio converting procedure until your whole music collection is done.